SMerrony/mvemg/DEVNOTES.md

 We consider it to be 'owned' by the memory module rather than the bus.
 Devices which may be subject to DCH/BMC mapping should only use the mem...Chan(...) functions to read and write memory.

+### Goroutines (Explicit Threads) ###
+  * StatusCollector is mainly a goroutine which waits on status updates and presents them on port 9999
+  * Each unit that sends statistics to the StatusCollector has a goroutine dedicated to the task. ie. CPU, DPF, DSKP
+  * TTI has a goroutine for the TtiListener which gets console keyboard input
+  * DSKP has a goroutine which does the actual disk I/O (CB processing)

 ## Addressing Reminder ##

   * ISZ 32     ; increment the contents of location 32